oduwsdl/Scholar-Groups/README.md

 #### Sorting by Year:

-Articles may be sorted by a specified range of years using the command line argument --sort "x-y":
+Articles may be sorted by a specified range of years using the command line argument --startyear, --endyear:

 ```
-./ukvsconvert.py --html --sort "2010-2015" --title "Article Results" comprehensive.ukvs > all.html
+./ukvsconvert.py --html --startyear "2010" --endyear "2021" --title "Article Results" comprehensive.ukvs > all.html
 ```
-Specifying only a start year will give you results up to most recent:
+Specifying only a start or end year will give you the remaining results when an argument is missing:

 ```
-./ukvsconvert.py --html --sort "2010" --title "Article Results" comprehensive.ukvs > all.html
+./ukvsconvert.py --html --startyear "2010" --title "Article Results" comprehensive.ukvs > all.html
 ```
 ## Output : Merged_Results.html